Buffet Froid (Hannibal): Plot

 In Greenwood, Delaware, after fixing a hole in her roof, Beth LeBeau (Hilary Jardine) is attacked by a home intruder and drowns in her own blood as a result of her face being cut into a Glasgow smile.
 During a session, Graham (Hugh Dancy) tells Lecter (Mads Mikkelsen) that he feels he is losing perception of reality.
 Lecter assigns him to draw a numbered clock; Graham views it as a normal clock but Lecter notes that Graham drew the numbers out of order on one side of the clock.
 Graham's mental state continues to sharply decline; he loses hours at a time and a vivid hallucination causes him to contaminate the crime scene at LeBeau's house.
 Crawford (Laurence Fishburne) questions his sanity, but Graham states he is fine.

 Lecter refers him to a neurologist acquainted with Lecter, Dr. Sutcliffe (John Benjamin Hickey).
 An MRI reveals that Graham is suffering anti-NMDA receptor encephalitis, but Lecter pressures Sutcliffe into telling Graham that he found no neurological problems so that Lecter can continue to analyze him.
 Graham returns to LeBeau's house, where he is attacked by her killer (Ellen Muth), who manages to escape.
 Graham suddenly finds himself in the woods, having lost the perception of fantasy and reality.
 He calls Katz (Hettienne Park) to help him see if the killer was real.
 Both confirm he was indeed attacked by the killer, whose skin of her arm fell off.

 While at a session, Lecter deduces the killer must have Cotard's syndrome, a delusional disorder that has her convinced she is actually dead and takes away her ability to identify people's faces.
 The killer stalks Graham's house that night, watching him outside his window.
 The next day, BAU identifies the killer as Georgia Madchen, who suffers many mental illnesses and has a violent background.
 She mutilated LeBeau's face because she was deluded into thinking LeBeau was an untrustworthy stranger.
-During another MRI scan, Graham finds the hospital empty and finds Sutcliffe murdered at his office.
+During another MRI scan, Graham finds the hospital empty and Sutcliffe murdered in his office.
 Graham reaches out to Georgia and manages to convince her that she is alive and not alone.
 Georgia is brought in for medical treatment.
 The episode ends with a flashback, which reveals that Lecter killed Sutcliffe and then handed over the scissors to Georgia, who just walked into his office.
 Georgia is unable to see Lecter, viewing him as a faceless person.